Lucky's Wedding Suit: Production notes

-As the episode was originally intended as the series finale, it includes references to earlier episodes.
+As the episode was originally intended as the series finale of King of the Hill, it includes references to earlier episodes.
 For example, in the ending wedding scene, a montage of many one-time and other minor characters from previous episodes at the wedding, including Anthony Page the social worker from the first episode and "Junkie Business", Monsignor Martinez, Luanne's beauty-school teacher Ms. Kremzer, Sharona Johnson, Hottyyz Owner Collete Davis, Arlen Bystander Columnist Bob Jenkins, Lucky's friends Elvin and Mud Dobber, Ted, Cindy, and Chane Wassanasong, Hank's half-brother Junichiro, Patch Boomhauer and his Grandmother, Tammy Duvall, Mack Walker, Hank's Mother Tillie and her husband Gary Kasner, Ms. Wakefield, Ernst, Peggy's mother ("A Rover Runs Through It" version) and Dale's father Bug Gribble are seen.
 Also, Cotton Hill tells Kahn that he'll have a mai tai at the wedding much like he did in his first appearance in the episode "Shins of the Father".
 Chuck Mangione appears at the end of the wedding scene.
 Once an often recurring character in early seasons, he has rarely appeared in more recent episodes.
 However, his running gag is maintained when the wedding song he plays for Luanne and Lucky turns, as does everything else he plays, into "Feels So Good".
 In the original ending scene, which was animated but cut from the episode, it would have been revealed the whole series took place over one year and that some of the more preposterous and surreal episodes were actually dreams.